| The year 2009 brought us many losses in the world of music but perhaps

 pickups attached.
 It wasn't pretty enough for performances so he disguised the

+setup inside a traditional hollow body guitar.
 From this humble beginning, the man went on to create some of the most

 sought after guitars in the world.
 The Gibson Les Paul guitars command high